pyroscope/pyrocore/docs/howto.rst

 -----------------------------------------------------

-The command below allows you to delete all items that belong to the same season of a TV series, where single episodes were tagged as a stand-ins for that season.
+The command below allows you to delete all items that belong to the same season of a TV series, where single episodes were tagged as a stand-in for their season.
 The tagging can be done interactively in rTorrent-PS, using the ``.`` key.

 .. code-block:: shell